funkybob/django-nap/docs/datamapper/index.rst

 Filters: validation and type casting
 ====================================
 Filters provide casting and validation functions for Fields.
-That means you need to use them to: perform inbound field validation and to perform outbound type casting.
-There are a number of filters built-in to nap:
+They perform a pipeline to help you control how your values are converted between Python and JSON.
+They can be used for inbound field validation or for for outbound type casting.

+These are the built-in nap filters:

 - DateFilter
 - TimeFilter